 To some, Thanksgiving means being home with the family; to others, it's an excuse to travel far, far away.
 The plethora of festive revelries held at Orlando's Walt Disney World Resort and Universal Orlando Resort tend to attract the latter demographic.
-And the hotels, resorts, and restaurants in the area ensure that visitors have more options than a smoked turkey leg to eat on this feastful holiday in 2019.
+And the hotels, resorts, and restaurants in the area ensure that visitors have more options than a smoked turkey leg to eat on this feasting holiday.

 There are plenty of buffets and pre-fixed menus to choose from within Florida's famed amusement parks, but if the holiday has you yearning for a day away from cartoon characters, then perhaps one of the world-class restaurants in downtown Orlando would better suit your style.

 While the folks in Manhattan watch balloon versions of popular cartoon characters float down Sixth Avenue in the Macy's Thanksgiving Day Parade, your family can mingle with them in the flesh on their own turf.
 Neither Walt Disney World Resort nor Universal Orlando Resort closes their gates for the holiday.
 It's quite the contrary, actually: The parks are livelier than ever, and many of their beloved eateries offer festive fare.